 But as a result, many cyclical stocks have fallen into undervalued territory.
 For long-term investors looking beyond the potential for a recession in 2023 and considering buying cyclical stocks, that means there are opportunities.

-In 2022, the index lost 17.9% for the trailing 12-months while the broader market fell 15.8%, as measured by the Morningstar US Market Index.
+As of March 6, 2023, the index lost 7.8% for the trailing 12-month period while the broader market fell 6%, as measured by the Morningstar US Market Index.

-With cyclical stocks having suffered broad-based declines, there’s a long list that are in undervalued territory with a Morningstar Rating of 4 or 5 stars.
-Out of the 217 stocks in the US Cyclical Super Sector Index covered by Morningstar analysts, 120 were undervalued as of Dec.
-31. There were 223 stocks covered as of Dec.
-31, 2021, with 167 being undervalued.
+With cyclical stocks having suffered broad-based declines, there’s a long list that are in the undervalued territory with a Morningstar Rating of 4 or 5 stars.
+Out of the 221 stocks in the Cyclical Super Sector Index covered by Morningstar analysts, 109--nearly half the stocks in the index--were undervalued as of March 6, 2023.

-Amazon was the most undervalued cyclical stock, trading at a 45% discount to the fair value estimate set by Morningstar analysts.
+Polaris is the most undervalued cyclical stock, trading at a 34% discount to the fair value estimate set by Morningstar analysts.

 “Polaris is one of the longest-operating brands in powersports.
 We believe that its brands, innovative products, and lean manufacturing yield the firm a wide economic moat and that it stands to capitalize on its research and development, solid quality, operational excellence, and acquisition strategy.
 However, Polaris’ brands do not benefit from switching costs, and with peers innovating more quickly than in the past, it could jeopardize the firm’s ability to take price and share consistently, particularly in periods of inflated recalls or aggressive industry discounting.”